eums/website/music-library/index.markdown

 For further details of the music we have on offer, and to make enquiries with regards to the hire of a set of music, please contact our President at [president@eums.org.uk](president@eums.org.uk).

-<small>The Edinburgh University Music Society and its committee retains the
-right to charge appropriate and necessary penalty fees for the damage or loss of any hired music.</small>